colin-69/VRProject1/README.md

 *After clicking link scroll to the bottom of the page and select "VRProject1.html"*

-*Please allow 1-2 minutes for models to fully Load*
+*Please allow 1-2 minutes for models to fully load*

 ## Video Link